ShreyasRajiv327/DegenToken/README.md

 ### Executing program

 * How to run the program
-* Run the below comman on terminal
+* Run the below command in the terminal
 ```
 npx hardhat run scripts/deploy.js --network fuji
 ```